Christmas/ cookies/ Dessert

 • Add all the ingredients except the cranberries into a mixing bowl.

-• Chop the cranberries and add them to the bowl.
+• Roughly chop the cranberries and add them to the bowl.
 Mix until the dough comes together (you should have big clumps of smooth dough in the bowl).

 • Gather the clumps of dough and place them on a piece of plastic foil.
 Wrap the dough in the foil and shape into a 2-inches (5cm) thick log.